QinghuaWang-sysu/Phylotranscriptomics-of-groupers/README.md

 ```

 #### 4.2.4.
-NJ and ME tree
+Neighbour-joining (NJ) and Minimum-evolution (ME) tree
-Species tree inference was conducted with the MSC model implemented in ASTRAL-Pro.
+NJ and ME analyses were implemented using MEGA v.11.0 with 10,000 pseudo replicates.

 ### 4.3.
 Phylogenetic analyses using two gene integration strategies
 The files of the concatenated dataset were obtained with the software PhyloSuite v.1.2.3.